octo-technology/OpenTezos/docs/michelson/tutorial.md

 This _option_ type is very useful for all process that may fail such as:
 - euclidean division (division by zero)
 - slicing a string (out of bound error)
-- accessing a element in a collection (non-existence of the element)
+- accessing an element in a collection (non-existence of the element)
 - invoking an other contract (entrypoint name and type verification)

 All these cases will be detailed in their respective sections.